FallBosk/PointCloud_Tiling/README.md

 ## Contributing

-Feel free to help out!
+Contributions to enhance the functionality or efficiency of this tool are welcome.
+Please fork the repository and submit a pull request with your changes.

 ## Acknowledgements

+We extend our gratitude to the Amsterdam AI Team for their influential work on the [Urban_PointCloud_Processing](https://github.com/Amsterdam-AI-Team/Urban_PointCloud_Processing) repository (check it out!).
+Their innovative approaches to handling urban point cloud data have significantly inspired the methodologies implemented in our project.
+This acknowledgment serves to recognize their pivotal contributions to the field of point cloud processing, which have guided and enriched our own developments.

 ## License

-This project is licensed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
+This project is licensed under the terms of the GPL-3.0 liscense - see the [LICENSE](./LICENSE) file for details.